Machu Picchu (MP)

 He also showed the King's seating area

-The cóndor temple area shows niches that are used to store mummified bodies.
+The Condor temple area has niches that are used to store mummified bodies.
 The innards of the bodies are removed and placed for condors to feed as they believe that brings the bodies closer to heaven.
 Condors, Pumas and Snakes are the 3 sacred animals for the Incas.

-We have some free time to wander around AG
+After lunch we have some free time to wander around Agua Caliente

 Views of the town